 Rufus Sewell played Jasper, the man who kept breaking Iris’s heart.

-The staircase in the movie was designed with a similar rounded shape at the base:
+The staircase in the movie was designed with a rounded shape at the base like the real one has.

 The sets also mimicked the tiered half-walls going up one side, and the wrought-iron rail on the other: